xuyuan23/operateGPT/README.md

 # If you don't deploy stable diffusion service, no image will be generated.
 SD_PROXY_URL=127.0.0.1:7860

+# If you don't deploy Text2Video service, no videos will be generated.
+T2V_PROXY_URL=127.0.0.1:7861
 ```
 - More Details see file `.env.template`